aimee-mcneil-melville/ToDo-Full-Stack/README.md

 npm run dev
 ```

+TODO: Change this to BrowserRouter, including config in `server.js`

 Set up `HashRouter` in your `client/index.js`.

 * Import the router from 'react-router-dom' at the top of the file. _i.e. ` import { HashRouter as Router } from 'react-router-dom'`_